Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 ## In Class Activity I (30 min)

-In this exercise, you are going to create an `Image` protocol and concretes implementing it. `ProxyImage` is a a proxy class created to reduce the memory footprint created when loading the image.
-Loading the image will up to the `RealImage` object.
+In this exercise, you are going to create an `Image` protocol and concrete classes implementing it:
+- `ProxyImage` is a a proxy class created to reduce the memory footprint created when loading the image.
+- Loading the image will up to the `RealImage` object.

 Your "client" will use ProxyImage to get an Image object to load and display, as needs.